rudiejd/PlantPro/README.md

 # Introduction and Motivation

 PlantPro is an application designed for helping field botanists and plant enthusiasts document sightings of new or existing plants.
 It provides a platform, similar to reddit, for submitting pictures and sighting locations for different plant while allowing users to engage with and provide feedback for these submissions.
 PlantPro was originally created as a final project for Dr. Matthew Stephan's Software Engineering course at Miami University.
-PlantPro is an open source software licensed under the MIT License.
+PlantPro is open source software licensed under the MIT License.

 # Getting Started